 Our 2018 Heartland Humanitarian of the Year is Bob Glaser.

 After moving to the Kansas City area from Texas, Bob worked for Sears as a store manager in Kansas City, eventually heading up the Independence location until 1992.
-After retiring from Sears, Bob held several prominent roles in Eastern Jackson County nonprofits, including serving as the first President and CEO of the Truman Heartland Community Foundation and Director of Planned Giving for Heart of America United Way.
+Upon retiring from Sears, Bob held several prominent roles in Eastern Jackson County nonprofits, including serving as the first President and CEO of the Truman Heartland Community Foundation and Director of Planned Giving for Heart of America United Way.
 Bob transitioned into the world of banking when he joined Summit Bank of Kansas City as their VP of Community Development.
-Bob currently acts as the Community Development Partner for CommunityAmerica Credit Union.
+Bob is currently the Community Development Partner for CommunityAmerica Credit Union.

 Throughout his work in both the nonprofit and private sectors, Bob has gained a reputation for his skill of connecting people to philanthropic causes through his work with both the Lee’s Summit Chamber of Commerce and the Independence Chamber of Commerce.
 He is considered the go-to connector for many charities and municipalities and is highly regarded for his ability to bring people together for a common cause.